Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Main Results

-Since the three matrices ($\frac{1}{r}F_N^{-1}$, $A_L$, and $A_R$) that compose~\eqref{eq:precMatrix} are SPD, we use the inequality $A<B$ for $A,B$ SPD matrices if B-A is positive definite.
-We also know that if $A$, $B$, $C$, $D$, and $E$ are SPD, then
+Since the matrices $A_L,$ $A_R$ that form \eqref{precMatrix} are SPD, we recall some properties concerning such kind of matrices.
+Specifically, we use the inequality $A>B$ for $A,B$ SPD matrices if $A-B >0$ is positive definite.
+In addition if $A$, $B$, $C$, $D$, and $E$ are SPD, then